Duration

 Further study

-- Master of Architecture
+Master of Architectural Engineering

-- Master of Landscape Architecture
+Master of Landscape Architecture

-- Master of Environmental Engineering
+Master of Digital Infrastructure Engineering

-- Master of Mechanical Engineering
+Master of Mechanical Engineering

-- Master of Spatial Engineering
+Master of Software Engineering

-- Master of Property
+Master of Information Technology

 Graduate pathways